 |$1,000 to $1,499||84,682|

 |$2,500 to $2,999||3,729|

 |$3,000 or more||2,573|

-The good rule is to take a 35% of your annual gross household income and divide it by 12 months.
+The good rule is to take 35% of your annual gross household income and divide it by 12 months.
 In 2015, the rent for almost half of the community’s 190,000 rental apartments was more than 35% of household income.

 Reports of the Kushner real estate empire’s attack on rent-stabilized tenants is also a war on small businesses.
-See article in The Guardian for details. (no paywall).
+See the article in The Guardian for details. (no paywall).
 It was widely reported in mid-March 2018 because of the growing odor of corruption swirling around the White House.
-Nevertheless, the real issue is the relentless increase in the cost of shelter, and flat wages leads directly to the rise of the “rent burden” in every community of New York City.
+Nevertheless, the real issue is the relentless increase in the cost of shelter, and flat wages lead directly to the rise of the “rent burden” in every community of New York City.
 When half of the households in a neighborhood pay more than half of their income for housing, the small businesses are hurt.

 The latest data is from the 2010 Census.
-However, housing research specialists at the Furman Center are projecting this issue could reach crisis proportions by 2020.
+However, housing research specialists at the Furman Center project this issue could reach crisis proportions by 2020.
 Reach into your community’s feelings about rent and displacement from their homes, recognize the permanence of 40,000 people in shelters, and the answer to this problem is clear.
 First, the attack on the U.S. Department of Commerce budget for the implementation of the 2020 Census must end.
-Second, a new legislative initiative by city and state leaders will be devised to increase the pressure on the owners and developers of housing in New York City will be under increased private accountability and puiblic scrutiny. (more here)
+Second, a new legislative initiative by city and state leaders will be devised to increase the pressure on the owners and developers of housing in New York City will be under increased private accountability and public scrutiny. (more here)

 There are 522,000 people over 25 years of age, of this just 15% are without a high school education. (see below)